 Mick, who made a key ring made from a dead dog's ear, supposedly as a mark of respect.

 Michael - no connection - who spent a whole weekend turning my angst ridden teenage lyrics into songs and recorded them for me.

-Another former nameless colleague who put on the lingerie that his wife refused to wear (once she'd gone out of the room).
+A nameless former colleague who put on the lingerie that his wife refused to wear (once she'd gone out of the room).

-The man who put a hammer cold against my head and demanded money.
+The man who put a cold hammer against my temple and demanded money.

-The woman who thought it would be funny to share an intimate secret, just to see what would happen.
+The woman who thought it'd be funny to share an intimate secret, just to see what would happen.

 A landlady who lowered the rent just because we got on so well.

 Maybe character is best revealed by those things we do when we have freedom of choice and there's no one else around.